DimABSA/DimABSA2026/README.md

     - "Aspect" – Should be identical in content, case, and order to the Aspect list in the input.
     - "VA" – The valence-arousal score is a string in V#A format, with each value ranging from 1.00 to 9.00 and rounded to two decimal places.
 -->
-Below are some examples from domains included in this subtask, such as restaurant, laptop, and hotel reviews, and financial reports, and environmental stance detection.
+Below are examples from different domains that are included in this subtask.

 <details>
 <summary>Restaurant</summary>